By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 -

-page with the card specified and bring the page forward in front of the currentCardMainScreen
+MainWindow#handleStartTestSession(Card card)- creates a newTestSessionpage with the card specified and bring the page forward in front of the currentCardMainScreenpage. -

 Example Usage of test command